TritonDataCenter/sdc-amon/docs/index.md

 this API.

-Dev Note: The module "common/lib/relay-client.js" is used by both amon-relay and amon-agent to speak the Relay API.
-In production usage the relays speak to the master over a network socket and agents speak to their relay over a Unix domain socket.
+Dev Note: The module "common/lib/relay-client.js" is used by both amon-relay and amon-master to speak the Relay API.
+In production usage the relays speak to the master over a network socket and agents speak to their relay over a Unix domain socket (zsocket).

 ## AddEvents (POST /events)